vendasta/content-style-guide/01-writing-principles.md

 With every piece of content we publish, we aim to:

-* **Empower.** Help people understand Vendasta by using language that informs them and encourages them to make the most of our products.
+* **Empower.** Help people conquer their challenges by using language that informs them and encourages them to make the most of our learnings and solutions.

 * **Respect.** Treat readers with the respect they deserve.
 Put yourself in their shoes, and don’t patronize them.
 Remember that they have other things to do.
-Be considerate and inclusive.
-Don’t market at people; communicate with them.

-* **Educate.** Tell readers what they need to know, not just what we want to say.
-Give them the exact information they need, along with opportunities to learn more.
-Remember that you’re the expert, and readers don’t have access to everything you know.
+* **Educate.** Tell readers what they need to know, not just what you want to say.
+Give them the information they need, along with opportunities to learn more.
+Remember you’re the expert, and readers don’t know everything you know.

 * **Guide.** Think of yourself as a tour guide for our readers.
 Whether you’re leading them through our marketing website, apps, or educational materials, communicate in a friendly and helpful way.

-* **Speak truth.** Understand Vendasta's place in our users’ lives.
-Avoid dramatic storytelling and grandiose claims.
-Focus on our real strengths.

 In order to achieve those goals, we make sure our content is: